DebuggingTheBrain/makingsenseofmovisens/README.md

 # makingsenseofmovisens
-This is for cutting unisens data precisely by time
+This is for cutting unisens data precisely by time.

+There is abn gui integrated, all items must be place in the same folder.

+The integration is based on MATLAB and Python